 Since spring 2022, a cost-of-living crisis has gripped the UK, affecting both households and businesses.
 Inflation peaked at around 11% towards the end of 2022, with the rising costs of energy, fuel, food, and raw materials being the major drivers.
-Interest rates hit 5% in June as the Bank of England continues to grapple with inflation rates well above and businesses with mortgages and other loans.
+Interest rates hit 5% in June as the Bank of England continues to grapple with inflation rates well above its 2% target, increasing the cost of borrowing to households and businesses with mortgages and other loans.